 Runs from meter read to meter read, every two months.
 Meters are read on the last three days of each even-numbered month, i.e. February, April, June, etc.

 Equivalent Dwelling Unit (EDU)

 The volume of water allocated for each class of water customer.
 One EDU is equal to the average monthly water use by a single-family dwelling during the summer season (May 1 to Oct.
 31).
+This is currently estimated at 3.5 units per month.
+There are 748 gallons or 100 cubic feet of water in one unit.
 All water and sewer connection fees are based on the EDU allocation for the class of project proposed.
-This is currently estimated at 12 units per billing period.
-There are 748 gallons or 100 cubic feet of water in one unit.
+EDUs are not used to restrict water consumption after connection, except as allowed by the Water Shortage Contingency Plan during certain water shortage emergencies.

 Intent to Serve